The Graduate Admissions Process

 Pontifex admits students of any race, color, religion, gender, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the institution.
 Pontifex does not discriminate on the basis of race, color, religion, gender, national and ethnic origin in administration of its educational policies or programs.

-Admission to the MSA requires that the candidate hold an earned, accredited undergraduate or graduate degree or the equivalent thereof.
+Admission to the Master of Sacred Arts program requires that the candidate hold an earned, accredited undergraduate or graduate degree or the equivalent thereof.
 Each applicant must submit transcripts evidencing his or her previous reception of the prerequisite degrees.

-Exceptions may be made for those mature applicants for the MSA program who can demonstrate, to the joint satisfaction of the Provost, a high level of artistic ability through submission of a portfolio, and who can demonstrate in addition, through submission of written work for assessment and through letters of recommendation, that they have the academic ability required for a Master's level program.
-At the discretion of the Provost, students granted admission without a prior degree may be required to complete appropriate undergraduate courses or examinations evidencing college level proficiency, or may be granted conditional admission requiring that the student maintain a grade point average of not less than 3.0 for the first 6 credits completed.
+Exceptions may be made for those mature applicants for the Master of Sacred Arts program who can demonstrate, to the joint satisfaction of the Provost, a high level of artistic ability through submission of a portfolio, and who can demonstrate in addition, through submission of written work for assessment and through letters of recommendation, that they have the academic ability required for a Master level program.
+At the discretion of the Provost, students granted admission without a prior degree may be required to complete appropriate undergraduate courses or examinations evidencing

 Tuition, Fees, and Costs for Graduate Degree Students

 Each student will receive an annual tuition disclosure statement when receiving his or her acceptance letter into Pontifex University, and each year thereafter prior to registering for Winter-Semester classes.
 For the 2016-17 academic year, the tuition is $300 per credit hour.
 There is a graduation fee of $175.
-Tuition and fees total $9,175 assuming that the entire MSA program is completed online, with no transfer credit and with each class passed upon first taking.
+Tuition and fees total $9,175 assuming that the entire Master in Sacred Arts program is completed online, with no transfer credit and with each class passed upon first taking.

 We also offer the option to pay the full tuition cost by 30 monthly installments of $300.
 If transfer credit is accepted, the number of payments is reduced and the final payment will be tailored to the exact sum required.